hank619/hank619.github.io/docs/essays/phone-hardware-detection.md

  * @Date: 2024-06-12 17:45:20
  * @Description:
 -->
-# Hardware Detection
+# Phone Hardware Detection

-> There are numerous internal hardware components in mobile phones.
+There are numerous hardware components in mobile phones.
 How can we determine the condition of these hardware components?
-This article provides a solution for detecting the internal hardware of mobile phones.
+This article provides a solution for detecting the hardware of mobile phones.
 The detection methods can be broadly categorized into:
+©
   - Technical solution, implemented through code
-  - Engineering solution, implemented through business methods.
-Enclosed in brackets below
+  - Engineering solution, implemented through business methods which will be enclosed in brackets in Implementation section
-  - Hybrid solution, combining technical and business implementations
+  - Hybrid solution, combining technical and engineering solution

 ## Implementation